supabase/supabase/apps/docs/DEVELOPERS.md

 We maintain client libraries for [Javascript](https://supabase.com/docs/reference/javascript) and [Flutter/Dart](https://supabase.com/docs/reference/dart) (with more to come).
 These reference docs document every object and method available for developers to use.
 The are assembled from different sources and work much differently than the `.mdx` Guides we just looked at.

-The client libraries are essentially wrappers around the clients for the various tools we use — GoTrue, PostgREST, Storage, Functions and Realtime.
+The client libraries are essentially wrappers around the clients for the various tools we use — GoTrue, PostgREST, Storage, Functions, and Realtime.
 The easiest way to describe how the things fit together is to look at an example and trace where the various pieces of information are coming from.

 #### Example